 Hurricane Iselle, a Category One storm, is heading for Hawaii, and emergency agencies are alerting residents.
 It’s a chance to examine the warnings in the framework I set down in a previous article on effective warnings.

 On August 7, 2014, Mayor Alan Arakawa held a press conference on the status of Hurricane Iselle today in the Mayor’s Conference Room at the Kalana O Maui County Building.
 Also present to give remarks was Lieutenant Governor Shan Tsutsui.
-You can see it here.
-Mayor alerts residents to impact of Hurricane Iselle (Aug 2014)
+See Below.

 It is a useful exercise to evaluate the warnings the local government authority is putting in place.
 I cant advise what the weather cnetre is doing with it’s warnings, and taken together with other information unavailable to m, the community might be comprehensively warned.
 But a quick examination of the event suggests the Country is missing an opportunity to provide effective warnings.